 generated among parties with direct investment relationships.
 Direct investment occurs when the investment of a resident investor in a certain economy constitutes the control of, or has a significant bearing on, a resident enterprise of another economy.
 Apart from equity that generates control or influence, direct investment also includes related debt and other debts and equities between companies that share the same direct investor.
 If the direct investor has more than 50% of the voting rights in the invested enterprise, then it is clear there is a controlling relationship and the invested enterprise is the subsidiary.
-If the direct investor has 10% to 50% of the voting rights in the invested enterprise, then it is clear there is a significant influence, and the invested enterprise is a joint enterprise.
-Control or influence can be direct (through ownership of voting rights) or indirect (through ownership of companies that have voting rights).
+If the direct investor has 10% to 50% of the voting rights in the invested enterprise is a joint enterprise.
+Control or influence can be direct (through ownership of voting rights).

 Cross-border portfolio investment flows includes portfolio investment inflows and portfolio investment outflows.
-This report measures the flow of portfolio investment, which refers to the flow of cross-border transactions of debts or equity securities that are not included in direct investment or reserve assets
+This report measures the flow of portfolio investment, which refers to the flow of cross-border transactions of debts or equity securities that are not included in direct investment or reserve assets.